chrisjd20/Snorpy/README.md

 This sample can be seen at <a href="http://snorpy.com">Snorpy.com</a>

-The install, simply download this repo.
-Unzip the node-modules.
-Then from command line run app.js with "node app.js" etc...
+#Install
+1. Install nodejs
+2. Download repo
+3. Unzip the file name node_modules.zip
+4. cd /to/the/path/of/app.js
+5. run "node app.js"

 Should be that easy.